gletort/FishFeats/docs/Get-RNAs.md

-!!! abstract "Segment RNAs and assign them to their cell"
+!!! abstract "Segment RNAs and assign them to their cell/nucleus"
 	_Choose <span style="background-color:#0b8300">RNA:segment&assign</span> in the main interface to run it_

 !!! example "See the typical workflow of this step [here](./FishFeatsFlowchartv5.pdf#page=4)"

-This step will first propose you to [segment](#rna-segmentation) the RNA from one of the channels then to [assign](#rna-assignement) it to its corresponding cell.
+This step will first propose you to [segment](#rna-segmentation) the RNA from one of the channels then to [assign](#rna-assignement) it to its corresponding cell/nucleus.
-The cells **must have been created before** to do this assignment step, either with the [Cells segmentation](Get-cells.md) step, or loaded from previous file (by default the cells should be reloaded).
+The cells or the nuclei **must have been created before** to do this assignment step, either with the [Cells segmentation](Get-cells.md) step, or loaded from previous file (by default the cells should be reloaded), or with the [Nuclei segmentation](Get-nuclei.md) step.

 Since version 1.1.23, there is also an option to [measure the intensity](#measure-intensity) of a given layer/channel in the segmented spots (e.g. to measure if the segmented spots are inside nuclei, or correlates with some immuno-staining).

+Since version 1.4.0, RNA dots can be assigned to a nuclei and not onyl to a cell: if there is no cell/junction staining to determine the cell limits but only nuclear staining, it can be used as the reference instead.
+Less assignment methods will be available as they don't make sense in the case where there is no apical cell.

 ## RNA segmentation